EleneKikalishvili/renewable-energy-analytics/database/data_dictionary.md

 | indicator      | enum        | No       | Type of share metric (e.g., "RE Capacity (%)", 'RE Generation (%)')    | ENUM: `energy_metric`                |
 | year           | integer     | No       | Reporting year (YYYY)                                                  |                                      |
 | value          | numeric     | Yes      | Measured percentage value (e.g., 42.3 for 42.3%)                       | Nullable                             |

+#### **Geo Type Behavior - `ren_share`**

+- **Country** - Individual country-level records used for all regional and subregional aggregations.
+- **Region** - Represents pre-aggregated regional totals included in the source dataset but *not* used for analysis.
+  Regional insights are derived by aggregating country-level data based on standardized region and subregion mappings.
+- **Global** - Represents source-provided global totals; used directly for global analysis (not recalculated).
+- **Residual/unallocated** - Includes non-standard or mixed geographic areas such as "Middle East".
+  These were excluded from analysis after remapping affected countries to standard UN regions.
+- **Economic_group** - Contains cross-regional aggregates (e.g., OECD, EU); excluded from analysis.

+**Usage Notes:**
+The dataset covers renewable energy share of electricity generation and capacity at multiple geographic levels.
+For consistency, all regional analyses are computed from *country-level data only*, excluding residual and economic groups.
+Global analyses use the pre-aggregated `Global` records.

 <br>